Community Engaged Fellows Progression

 Community Engaged Fellowship Stages

 In the Summer of 2020, the CCE has five paid, full time summer fellowships available for students.
 Four are domestic, and students can receive $4000 for at least 8 weeks of full time work.
-One fellowship is international, and students can receive up to $6000 for expenses and a stipend.
+One international fellowship can include up to $6000 for expenses and a stipend.
 To be eligible, you must complete your Application for Summer funding on Summit here before the end of Block 6.

 Full time summers of community engagement are critical to your development as a Community Engaged Fellow.
 They give you a glimpse into what it is like to work 40 hours per week with an organization on an issue, and offer extremely valuable personal and professional experience.
 We recommend that you spend at least two of your three summers working full time with a nonprofit or government agency on something you care about.